-- a.
+- d.
+Elderly Applicants with incomes between 0 and 60% of AMI 156 tax credit units - 2.
+Fulton Village Apartments Admission Preference - i.
+Income Tiers - a.
 Applicants with incomes between 0 and 30% of AMI 27 units - b.
 Applicants with incomes between 31 and 50% of AMI 27 units - c.
 Applicants with incomes between 51 and 60% of AMI 27 units - d.
 Applicants with incomes between 61 and 80% of AMI 27 units - 3.
 Victory Street Admission Preferences - i.
 Income Tiers - a.
 Applicants with incomes between 0 and 30% of AMI 34 units - b.
 Applicants with incomes between 31 and 40% of AMI 33 units - c.
 Applicants with incomes between 41 and 50% of AMI 33 units - 4.
 Heatherbrook Admission Preferences - ii.
 Income Tiers - a.
 Applicants with incomes between 0 and 30% of AMI 53 units - 5.
 Oxford Place Admissions Preferences - i.
 Income Tiers - a.
 Applicants with incomes between 0 to 30% of AMI 142 units - b.
 Applicants with incomes between 31 to 40% of AMI 7 units - c.
 Applicants with incomes between 41 to 50% of AMI 51 units - d.
 Applicants with incomes between 51 to 80% of AMI 30 units - 6.
 Lincoln Park Admissions Preferences - i.
 Income Tiers - a.
 Applicants with incomes between 0 to 30% of AMI 143 units - b.
 Applicants with incomes between 31 to 40% of AMI 7 units - c.
 Applicants with incomes between 41 to 50% of AMI 50 units - b.
 Homeless preference: Each year HHA gives a preference to no more than 50 applicant households meeting all of the following criteria: - 1.
 Meet the federal definition of homeless; - Are referred to HHA by a homeless service provider with whom HHA has executed a Memorandum of Understanding (MOU) outlining the provider's responsibilities with respect to the provision of housing search assistance and supportive services for the referred household; - 3.
-Have received a written commitment from the referring homeless service provider for housing search assistance; - 4.
-Have received a written commitment from the homeless service provider for 12 months of supportive services to help the household's transition from homelessness to permanent housing; and - 5.
-Have received a written commitment from the homeless service provider for 12 months of supportive services to help the household comply with eligibility and continuing occupancy policies, lease, house rules any other applicable program requirements. - 6.
-If it is determined that an applicant referred by a homeless service provider, as described in 3. above, does not meet the criteria described therein, the applicant will be removed from the waiting list, but will retain their place on any HHA waiting lists they were on prior to their referral by the service provider.
+Have received a written commitment from the referring homeless service provider for housing search assistance; - Have received a written commitment from the homeless service provider for 12 months of supportive services to help the household's transition from homelessness to permanent housing; and - 5.
+Have received a written commitment from the homeless service provider for 12 months of supportive services to help the household comply with eligibility and continuing occupancy policies, lease, house rules any other applicable program requirements.

-- 7. If the HHA denies an applicant's preference claim, HHA notifies the applicant and referring service provider in writing, including the reason(s) for the preference denial. - c.
+- 6. If it is determined that an applicant referred by a homeless service provider, as described in 3. above, does not meet the criteria described therein, the applicant will be removed from the waiting list, but will retain their place on any HHA waiting lists they were on prior to their referral by the service provider. - 7.
+If the HHA denies an applicant's preference claim, HHA notifies the applicant and referring service provider in writing, including the reason(s) for the preference denial.

+c.
 Police officer preference